SOLVE Spring Oregon Beach Cleanup

 SOLVE provides bags, gloves, and instructions once you check in at your cleanup site on April 1.
-Be sure to wear raingear and sturdy shoes, and never turn your back on the ocean!
+Be sure to plan for the weather, wear sturdy shoes, and never turn your back on the ocean!
 Additional tips to maximize cleanup efforts include:

 Bring an old colander to sift the sand for harmful, bite-sized pieces

-Bring a pair of gardening gloves to reduce use of vinyl gloves
+Bring a pair of reusable gloves to reduce use of vinyl gloves

 Plan ahead and pack a "trash-free" lunch

 Steer clear of sea lions for your safety and your pets.
 To report stranded mammals, call 1-800-452-7888

 If you find any hazardous debris, do not touch it!
 Please mark the spot with sticks/rocks, take a photo (if possible) and report it to your Beach Captain on-site

 If you find any potential tsunami debris, please report it to your Beach Captain on-site